 An orthopedic mattress is built to support your posture and ensure your spine is in the best position for sleep.
+Although they aren't all described as such, we'd consider many of the models in our best mattress for back pain and best firm mattress guides to be orthopedic.
 It typically has a firmer feel, while still balancing coziness, comfort, and cooling.
-However, because this supremely supportive mattress is usually made with higher-quality material and features a more innovative design, it tends to be slightly more expensive than your basic memory foam mattress.
+However, because this supremely supportive mattress is usually made with higher-quality material and features a more innovative design, it tends to be on the more expensive.

 What is an orthopedic mattress?

 Orthopedic mattresses are designed to offer proper support for all sleepers, but they can especially benefit anyone who suffers from back pain or joint pain, frequently wakes up feeling achy, or is recovering from an illness or injury.

 Firmer in feel, an orthopedic mattress will keep your spine properly aligned whilst providing excellent pressure relief.
 This will help alleviate back pain so you don't wake up sore or stiff.

 This mattress type is typically firmer in feel, as this is needed to keep the spine aligned and in a neutral position.
 While you might not specifically find the term ‘orthopedic’ in the description if you need extra support look for a firmer mattress designed with extra features such as special comfort layers and high-quality memory foam that cushions the pressure points.